Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/Day4/README.md

 ## How to get to your REPO Location

-Go to Github Desktop, go to "Repository" -> "Open in Terminal"
+Mac: Go to Github Desktop, go to "Repository" -> "Open in Terminal"

+Windows WSL: You have to `cd` to where you cloned the repo, it should be a directory called `CM580A3-Intro-to-qCMB-2023`